 If you don't see the

 After installing the Gremlin Slackbot you will see a message explaining that the Slack integration is connected.
-The Gremlin Slackbot will join the channel you selected, in this example
+The Gremlin Slackbot will join the channel you selected.

 Your Gremlin Slackbot is now ready for you to use.